Natsume's Book of Friends the Movie: Ephemeral Bond

 Natsume's Book of Friends the Movie: Ephemeral Bond (劇場版 夏目友人帳 ～うつせみに結ぶ～, Gekijōban Natsume Yūjin-Chō: Utsusemi ni Musubu) is a 2018 Japanese animated film based on Yuki Midorikawa's manga and anime Natsume's Book of Friends.
 The film is produced by Shuka and directed by Hideki Itō under the chief direction of Takahiro Omori; with an original story written by Sadayuki Murai under Midorikawa's supervision.
 It was released in Japan on September 29, 2018.

 Plot

-Natsume travels to a town where his exorcist grandmother Natsume Reiko stayed in for a bit, there he meets an acquaintance of hers.
-Meanwhile Nyanko-sensei follows some spirits into the woods and end up with a weird seed stuck on him that later becomes a spirit tree in Natsume's front yard.
+From a small yokai whose name he has just returned, Natsume travels to a town where his exorcist grandmother Natsume Reiko stayed in for a bit.
+While walking around, he meets a middle-aged acquaintance of hers named Yorie, who introduces him to her grown son Muokko.
+Meanwhile Nyanko-Sensei follows some lowly spirits into the woods, and end up with a weird seed stuck on him that later becomes a spirit tree in Natsume's front yard.
+The next day, the spiritual power of said tree splits Nyanko-Sensei into three, making him almost incomprehensible.
+Natsume leaves the three lucky feline "triplets" in the hands of "the Dog Circle" while he is at high school, but the third one runs off and encounters Taki Toru who joyfully takes him in.